-- It will have a capacity that does not exceed that which is required to meet existing demand and forecast future demand over the plan period; - It does not materially increase traffic in the Conservation Area and lead to a decrease in air quality; - It provides sufficient electric vehicle charging points as identified in Suffolk Guidance for Parking; - It is designed and landscaped to minimise the impact of parked vehicles on the street-scene whilst still affording informal surveillance; and - It includes covered cycle parking provision.
+- a.
+It provides sufficient electric vehicle charging points as identified in Suffolk Guidance for Parking; - b.
+It is designed and landscaped to minimise the impact of parked vehicles on the street-scene whilst still affording informal surveillance; and - c.
+It includes covered cycle parking provision.

-11.2 Traffic management
+10.2 Traffic management

-- 173. There remains a strong feeling in Bungay that the number of HGVs passing through the town centre is unacceptably high.
+- 179. There remains a strong feeling in Bungay that the number of HGVs passing through the town centre is unacceptably high.
 HGVs and the pollution associated with them are a major problem and 84% of respondents favoured a complete ban on lorries in the town centre.
 In addition, many people report a problem with vehicle speeds in the town centre, as well as in other parts of the town.
-With the plan aiming to promote Bungay town centre as a retail and visitor attraction, it will be important that it is made as attractive and welcoming as possible and that visitors can feel safe and enjoy their visit. - 174.
+With the plan aiming to promote Bungay town centre as a retail and visitor attraction, it will be important that it is made as attractive and welcoming as possible and that visitors can feel safe and enjoy their visit. - 180.
 Suffolk County Council's Local Transport Plan focusses mainly on minimising the impact of heavy goods vehicles in Bungay, particularly through the historic centre.
 However, this historic built pattern restricts options within the town itself.
 The A143 forms part of the Strategic Lorry Route identified by the County Council, which by-passes the town.
 The A144 brings many large lorries onto the A143 from the south.
 These run through the narrow streets of Bungay, often close to homes, narrow footways and along single width sections where there is street parking.
 The HGV traffic adds to general congestion and results in adverse impacts on public health and well-being.
-This also detracts from the attractiveness of the main shopping streets, reducing the chances for any improvement in economic vibrancy. - 175.
+This also detracts from the attractiveness of the main shopping streets, reducing the chances for any improvement in economic vibrancy. - 181.
 Both the A144 and the B1062, which links Bungay to the A143 via Flixton, are defined as secondary distributor routes in the County Council's hierarchy.
 The A144 has a significant role in how Bungay is experienced and functions as a place.
 Multiple homes and businesses front closely onto this road, which passes through the historic marketplace.
-Running through the heart of the town, the A144 is particularly unsuitable in providing the role of distributor road or through-route, and could make pollution worse. - 176.
+Running through the heart of the town, the A144 is particularly unsuitable in providing the role of distributor road or through-route, and could make pollution worse. - 182.
 An alternative is the B1062.
 This is already signed from the A143 as the HGV route for lorries travelling towards Harleston, avoiding the southbound weight restriction on the A144 through Bungay.
 The B1062 is of reasonable two-way width throughout, and mainly of a straight alignment.
 Running through generally much less populated countryside, this road is much better suited as a link route.
 Traffic is generally more free flowing along the B1062 and it is without the same high level of traffic congestion that narrow historic roads through a sizeable town create in Bungay.
 Greater use of the B1062 as a relief route offers the most obvious means to reduce the unacceptable effects of HGV through-traffic in Bungay.

-177. As there is increasing evidence over the high degree of harm to human health caused by road traffic pollution and noise, exacerbated by the greater degree of congestion in more built-up and populated areas, the status quo in respect of traffic management in Bungay is highly undesirable.
+183. As there is increasing evidence over the high degree of harm to human health caused by road traffic pollution and noise, exacerbated by the greater degree of congestion in more built-up and populated areas, the status quo in respect of traffic management in Bungay is highly undesirable.

-Community Action 7: Town Centre Traffic Management
+Community Action 8: Town Centre Traffic Management